-Transculturation and identity in the early modern Spanish Americas, visual cultures of the Atlantic world, cultural heritage and museum studies
+Transculturation and identity in the early modern Spanish Americas, visual cultures of the Atlantic world, museum and heritage studies

-"An Alameda of One's Own: Race and Modern Subjectivity in a Portrait of Ramona Antonia Musitú y Valvide de Icazbalceta," SEQUITUR 7, no. 1 (January 2021)
+"An Alameda of One's Own: Race and Modern Subjectivity in a Portrait of Ramona Antonia Musitú y Valvide de Icazbalceta," SEQUITUR 7.1 (January 2021)

 - "An Alameda of One's Own: Racialized Subjectivity in a Portrait of Ramona Antonia Musitú y Valvide de Icazbalceta."
 (Re)Envisioning Imperial Portraiture in the Americas, Southeastern College Art Conference, November 2020.